navjotdhanawat/dynamic-mailer/README.md

 Steps:
 1. Include package 'dynamic-mailer'
 2. Create credentials and data object as below.
-3. content, header and footer of template should be in <td> tag.
+3. content, header and footer of template should be in 'td' tag.
 4. Just call mailer() function.